-Netherlands Antilles dissolved.
-Aruba, Curacao, St Maarten become nations in Netherlands Kingdom.
+The Netherlands Antilles is dissolved and Aruba, Curacao, St Maarten become nations within the Kingdom of the Netherlands.
 Bonaire, St Eustatius and Saba, became autonomous special municipalities of the Netherlands.

-2011 June - Populist politician Geert Wilders is acquitted of all charges in a hate speech trial in Amsterdam.
-Judges find his comments comparing Islam to Nazism might be offensive but fall within the scope of protected speech.
+2011 June - Populist politician Geert Wilders is acquitted of charges that comments comparing Islam to Nazism constitute hate speech.

 2011 July - A court rules the Dutch state responsible for the deaths of three Bosnian Muslims in the 1995 Srebrenica massacre.

-2012 April - Prime Minister Mark Rutte tenders the resignation of his cabinet after the right-wing Freedom Party refuses to support an austerity budget.
+2012 April - Prime Minister Mark Rutte resigns after the right-wing Freedom Party refuses to support an austerity budget.

-A court upholds a draft law to ban foreign tourists from entering cafes that sell cannabis in the south of country.
-The law, intended to stop dealers' buying drugs to resell abroad illegally, is to be applied nationwide from January 2013.
+A court upholds a draft law banning foreign tourists from entering cafes that sell cannabis in the three southernmost provinces.

 2012 November - Liberals and Labour form a coalition headed by Mark Rutte.
-The new government warns the Dutch that tough austerity measures will be needed.
+The new government warns that tough austerity measures will be needed.

 2013 April - Willem-Alexander becomes king.

-Malaysian Airlines flight MH17 travelling from Amsterdam to Kuala Lumpur crashes in eastern Ukraine, close to the border with Russia.
+2014 July - Malaysian Airlines flight MH17 travelling from Amsterdam to Kuala Lumpur crashes in eastern Ukraine, close to the border with Russia.
 The Netherlands declares national mourning for its 193 citizens who are among the 298 people killed.
-The two sides in the Ukrainian conflict accuse each other of shooting the plane down.
-The incident and its aftermath spark international outrage and condemnation.